balena-io-examples/gcp-iot-provision/README.md

 npx @google-cloud/functions-framework --target=provision
 ```

 Next, use `curl` to send an HTTP request to the local server to provision a device.
-The provided UUID must be for a legitimate device.
+See the *HTTP API* section above for body contents.

 ```
 curl -X POST http://localhost:8080 -H "Content-Type:application/json" \
-   -d '{ "uuid": "<device-uuid>" }'
+   -d '{ "uuid": "<device-uuid>", "balena_service": "<service-name>" }'
 ```

-After a successful request, you should see the device appear in your IoT Core registry and a `GCP_PRIVATE_KEY` variable appear in balenaCloud for the device.
+After a successful POST, you should see the device appear in your IoT Core registry and `GCP_CLIENT_PATH`, `GCP_DATA_TOPIC_ROOT`, `GCP_PRIVATE_KEY`, and `GCP_PROJECT_ID` variables appear in balenaCloud for the device.
+After a successful DELETE, those variables disappear.

 ## Deploy
 To deploy to Cloud Functions, use the command below.
 See the [command documentation](https://cloud.google.com/sdk/gcloud/reference/functions/deploy) for the format of `yaml-file`, which contains the variables from the table in the *Development setup* section above.